wbeebe/pyqt/GenericConfigurationTool/README.md

 A reimplementation of the Java application by that same name.
 This uses the example app tabs-example.py, and strips it down to a bare bones implementation.
 This application is also the start of using Python modules, as the tabs are instantiations of a specific module in a file.
-The 'About' tab is the only Python file with anything substantive, while the Workstation tab is just a placeholder for the time being.
+The 'About' and 'Workstation' tabs are fairly complete.
 This is the same essential design I used for the Java version, but the implementation details are drastically different.
 It's another challenge for me to learn how to achieve the same operational level in Python I had with Java and JavaFX.